baumandm/angular-numeraljs/README.md

 }]);
 ```

+Numeral.js must be already loaded in the browser prior to using `$numeraljsConfigProvider`.

-### Set formatters
+### Named Formats

-`$numeraljsConfigProvider.setFormat(name, formatString)` - allows to define a named format, that can be used during formatting.
+`$numeraljsConfigProvider.setFormat(name, formatString)` - defines a named format which can be used in place of the format string in the filter.

 ```js
 app.config(['$numeraljsConfigProvider', function ($numeraljsConfigProvider) {